Tower of Hanoi: Applications

 The Tower of Hanoi is frequently used in psychological research on problem-solving.
-There also exists a variant of this task called Tower of London for neuropsychological diagnosis and treatment of executive functions.
+There also exists a variant of this task called Tower of London for neuropsychological diagnosis and treatment of disorders of executive function.

 Zhang and Norman used several isomorphic (equivalent) representations of the game to study the impact of representational effect in task design.
 They demonstrated an impact on user performance by changing the way that the rules of the game are represented, using variations in the physical design of the game components.
 This knowledge has impacted on the development of the TURF framework for the representation of human–computer interaction.

 The Tower of Hanoi is also used as a backup rotation scheme when performing computer data backups where multiple tapes/media are involved.

-As mentioned above, the Tower of Hanoi is popular for teaching recursive algorithms to beginning programming students.
-A pictorial version of this puzzle is programmed into the emacs editor, accessed by typing M-x hanoi.
-There is also a sample algorithm written in Prolog.

 The Tower of Hanoi is also used as a test by neuropsychologists trying to evaluate frontal lobe deficits.

 In 2010, researchers published the results of an experiment that found that the ant species Linepithema humile were successfully able to solve the 3-disk version of the Tower of Hanoi problem through non-linear dynamics and pheromone signals.

-In 2014, scientists synthesized multilayered palladium nanosheets with a Tower of Hanoi like structure.
+In 2014, scientists synthesized multilayered palladium nanosheets with a Tower of Hanoi-like structure.

+In 2025, Apple Inc. researchers used the Tower of Hanoi and other puzzles to test the reasoning ability of LLM Generative AI programs.
+The researchers found that the leading AI models, including ChatGPT, Claude, and Deepseek, struggled with solving a Tower of Hanoi at the level of 7 rings, getting less than 80% accuracy, and failing completely to solve a Tower of Hanoi with 8 rings.
+Even in instances in which the researchers gave the AI models the solution algorithm, they still failed.
+Based on this performance, the researchers concluded that AI systems collapse when complexity rises, indicating that they're unable to handle tasks that push them beyond the distribution of their training data, which also casts doubt on the ability of those models to advance to the level of AGI.